amrtaher1234/ThingsToDo/ResumeTasks.md

 ### Resume Tasks

-- [ ] Update Your profile in Linkedin
+- [ X] Update Your profile in Linkedin
 - [ ] Fix your Upwork Access
 - [ ] Update your resume with the new technologies you learned and the mini-projects (angular - ionic )